Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature: Introduction

 From the existence of exotic spheres we know that for an arbitrary self diffemorphism $f$ of $\mathbb{S}^{n-1}$ with $n\geq 7$, $f$ may not be extended to a self diffemorphism of $D^n$ in general.
-A closely related fact is, in general, a diffeomorphism of a spherical $(n-1)$-manifold ($n\geq 5$) may not be isotopic to an isometry.
-Indeed this is one of several difficulties (of course also including the curvature pinching estimates) one has to face in constructing Ricci flows with surgery on compact $n$-manifolds ($n\geq 5$) with positive isotropic curvature and classifying these manifolds.
+A closely related fact is that, in general, a diffeomorphism of a $(n-1)$-dimensional spherical space form ($n\geq 5$) may not be isotopic to an isometry.
+Indeed this is one of several difficulties one has to face in constructing Ricci flows with surgery on compact $n$-manifolds ($n\geq 5$) with positive isotropic curvature and classifying these manifolds (of course, to get suitable curvature pinching estimates is another difficulty, which was overcome by Brendle \cite{B19} in dimensions $n\geq 12$).
 Under the extra condition of having no nontrivial incompressible $(n-1)$-dimensional space form, Brendle \cite{B19} overcame this difficulty by using a clever surgery argument (see the proof of Proposition 6.17 in \cite{B19}).

 Without the extra condition of having no nontrivial incompressible $(n-1)$-dimensional space form we have to face some other difficulties compared to the case of \cite{B19}.
-As already observed in Section D in \cite{H97}, in the general case, the Ricci flow surgeries on neck-pinch singularities may introduce orbifold singularities even if we start with a manifold.
-In the orbifold case, a priori, the canonical neighborhoods may not be universally noncollapsed.
-Chen-Tang-Zhu \cite{CTZ} dealt with this difficulty by using Hamilton's canonical uniformization (see Section C.2 in \cite{H97}).
-We will also use Hamilton's canonical uniformization extensively.
-As in \cite{CTZ}, we have more types of caps compared to that in [B19].
-Inspired by Definition 6.16 in \cite{B19} we impose some extra properties in the definition of $\varepsilon$-caps in some special cases; accordingly, we need to establish certain extra properties for the corresponding (orbifold) ancient $\kappa$-solutions, for which we use a surgery argument adapted from the proof of Proposition 6.17 in \cite{B19} with the help of the strong maximum principle and Cerf-Palais disk theorem.
-These extra properties of the $\varepsilon$-caps are important for us to identify the topology of the components which are removed in the Ricci flow surgery; the isotopy extension theorem and Hamilton's canonical parametrization are also useful here.
+As in \cite{CTZ}, we have more types of caps compared to that in \cite{B19}.
+Inspired by Definition 6.16 in \cite{B19} we impose some extra properties in the definition of $\varepsilon$-caps when the $\varepsilon$-caps have ends diffeomorphic to $\mathbb{S}^{n-1}\times [0,1)$; accordingly, we need to establish certain extra properties for the corresponding (orbifold) ancient $\kappa$-solutions and smooth standard solution, for which we use a surgery argument adapted from the proof of Proposition 6.17 in \cite{B19} with the help of the strong maximum principle and Cerf-Palais disk theorem.
+(See the proof of Propositions \ref{prop 3.5} and \ref{prop 3.6}.)
+These extra properties of the $\varepsilon$-caps are important for us to recognize the topology of some components which are removed in the Ricci flow surgery; the isotopy extension theorem and Hamilton's canonical parametrization are also useful here.